A16 motorway (Switzerland): Status of construction

 Because of the current financial constraints, the Swiss Federal Government can postpone most of the works on new sections.
 The connection of the A16 to the A36 motorway in France (Mulhouse - Dijon) between Montbéliard and Belfort is to be completed within a time horizon of 2025–2030.

 Costs

-Along its course, the A16 has many engineering structures, mainly tunnels but also some bridges.
-Therefore, the A16 is one of the most expensive road projects in Switzerland.
+Along its course, the A16 had many engineering structures, mainly tunnels but also some bridges.
+Therefore, the A16 was one of the most expensive road projects in Switzerland.
 For the whole line, a total cost of 5.6 billion Swiss francs is estimated.

 Tunnels

 Because of the difficult terrain in the area of the Jura Mountains, the construction of numerous tunnels was necessary to pass underneath the various Jura chains.
 The main tunnels (from north to south) with a length of more than 1 km are: